EternityAuthority/EternityAuthority/README.md

 #### :heart: I'm passionate about:

-I am a web developer.
+I am a full-stack developer.
 I have 5+ years of experience writing web ,Android apps that span consumer productivity software to mission-critical financial trading platforms.
 I have extensive knowledge of front-end JavaScript and browser APIs as well as significant experience with popular frameworks and libraries like React and Redux.
 As a full stack developer, my main programming language is Javascript, MERN, PHP, Python, Flutter, Laravel.
 I have good experiences with  Vue, React.
-Particularly React is my  framework and also I have rich experenices on React Framework(MERN), Flutter app.
+Particularly React.js, Vue.js is my  framework and also I have rich experenices on React Framework(MERN), Flutter app.
 Including framwork that said above, I have done 30 web site with Laravel, MERN, MEAN, Nuxt, Next.

+I have 2+ years of experience in blockchain projects.
+token: erc20, bep20, erc721, erc1155, etc
+smart contract: lottery, Flash Loan, Solidity etc
+dapp: fork projects, connect website to ethereum/binance smart chain with web3 and metamask

 #### :computer: Programming languages: